Tommy Lloyd

-Tommy Lloyd (born December 21, 1974) is an American college basketball coach, and the current head coach at the University of Arizona of the Pac-12 Conference.
+Thomas Lloyd (born December 21, 1974) is an American college basketball coach who is the current head coach at the University of Arizona of the Big 12 Conference.
 His 61 wins in the first two seasons are the most for any head coach in NCAA Division I history.

+In the summer of 2024, he was the head coach of the United States men's national under-19 basketball team at the 2024 FIBA U18 Men’s AmeriCup in Buenos Aires.
+Lloyd continued his role in 2025 as the USA basketball men's U–19 coach and coached at the 2025 FIBA Under-19 Basketball World Cup in Lausanne.

 Playing career

 Born and raised in Kelso, Washington, Lloyd graduated from Kelso High School in 1993.
 During his senior year, he led the Hilanders to a 21–4 record and to the WIAA state 4A tournament, their first appearance in fifteen years.

 Lloyd began his collegiate career at Walla Walla Community College in Walla Walla; his 52 points against Treasure Valley Community College still stands as the school's single-game record.
 In his sophomore season, he averaged over twenty points per game and was selected to the Northwest Athletic Association of Community Colleges (now Northwest Athletic Conference) Eastern All-Star team.
 After graduating from WWCC, Lloyd transferred to Colorado State University–Pueblo.
 After one year with the ThunderWolves, he returned to Walla Walla to play his senior season at Whitman College, and graduated in 1998.

 Lloyd played professionally in Australia and Germany.